omoze3/PKI-Portfolio-OmozeIdehenre-/labs/week-04/submissions/03-install-validate/00-lab-03-install-and-validate.md

 The following artifacts were generated during this lab to demonstrate certificate creation, signing, and trust validation:

 - artifacts/test-root-ca.crt
-  Root Certificate Authority (CA) certificate used to establish trust.
+  Root Certificate Authority (CA) certificate is used to establish trust.

 - artifacts/test-root-ca.srl
-  Serial number file automatically generated during certificate signing.
+  The serial number file is automatically generated during certificate signing.

 - artifacts/test-signed.crt
   Leaf certificate signed by the root CA, used to validate trust.

 - artifacts/test-signed.csr
-  Certificate Signing Request (CSR) used to request the signed certificate.
+  Certificate Signing Request (CSR) is used to request the signed certificate.

   ### Artifact Context